CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Experiments

 The problem of determining the dimension of a manifold with boundary presents challenges distinct from those arising in dealing with manifolds without boundary.
 See \cite{berry2017density,carter2007biasing} for more on this problem.

 For comparison, we construct a point cloud through random selection of 698 points from the unit cube in $\R^3$ and run the same tests, producing Figure \ref{fig:unit cube}.
-Here, all three tests give ID estimates less than 3.
-While this time it is CA-PCA which is highest and closest to 3, this still seems to suggest that we expect a dimension a little less than 3 for the Isomap faces.
+Here, PCA and LB predict a dimension a little under 3, while CA-PCA predicts almost exactly 3.

 While the variations in the vertical and horizontal orientations of the face may be comparable in magnitude, it is unclear whether the variation in the brightness is the same.
 For this reason, we repeat the above with the unit cube replaced by $[0,1]\times[0,1]\times[0,5]$, with results in Figure \ref{fig:prism}.
-Again, the estimated dimensions is a little under 3.
+Again, we achieve similar results as in Figure \ref{fig:unit cube}

-We note that CA-PCA does tend to get closer to the `true' dimension of 3, if one chooses to assign this value to a manifold with boundary.
+We note that CA-PCA does tend to get much closer to the `true' dimension of 3, if one chooses to assign this value to a manifold with boundary.
 It is possible this is no coincidence; that given a sampled point at the center of a face of the unit cube, CA-PCA is better able to determine that the third and lowest eigenvalue is \textit{not} due to curvature since this would require the first two eigenvalues to be smaller than observed.
 However, more investigation is needed to determine if CA-PCA truly analyzes manifolds with boundary differently.

 Given the flexibility CA-PCA has to ``move tail eigenvalues over to higher ones,'' one may wonder if it is better able to estimate the dimension of the Isomap faces (and other sets of images) by consistent underestimation in the setting $k<<D$.
 To address this potential issue, we generated 698 random 64x64 grey-scale images (elements of the unit cube in $\R^{4096}$) and applied the three ID estimators.
 Results for PCA and CA-PCA are shown in Figure \ref{fig:698 random}.
 (The LB estimator output values over 300 so its results are not depicted for readability of the graph.)
-Here, CA-PCA barely provides a lower estimate than PCA, suggesting its performance on the Isomap faces was truly due to proper estimation of the dimension rather than consistent underestimation.
+Here, CA-PCA provides the same estimates as PCA, suggesting its performance on the Isomap faces was truly due to proper estimation of the dimension rather than consistent underestimation.